mgamble1023/SleepInvestigatoR/README.md

 **1. FileNames**

-   By default FileNames are named FileNames.
-Just type FileNames = FileNames to be thorough.
+   By default 'FileNames' are named FileNames.
+Just type 'FileNames = FileNames' to be thorough.

 **2. file.type**

-   By default file.type = 'csv' to read .csv files.
-Change file.type = "Sirenia" if that is what you are using.
+   By default 'file.type = "csv"' to read .csv files.
+Change 'file.type = "Sirenia"' if that is what you are using.

 **3. epoch.size**

-   By default epoch.size = 4 (which is in seconds).
+   By default 'epoch.size = 4' (which is in seconds).
 Set to the number of seconds you scored in.

 **4. max.hours**

-   If max.hours is set to some number then it will truncate all file lengths so they equal this number of hours so all files are consistent.
+   If 'max.hours' is set to some number then it will truncate all file lengths so they equal this number of hours so all files are consistent.
 Useful if you want to trim excess scored epochs that are irrelevant.
 By default this is set to 'NULL' and so wont run.

 **5. byBlocks**

    By default this is set to 'NULL' so won't run.
-If you change byBlocks = 'some number' it will divide the each file into that many blocks.
-For example, if all your        files are six hours long then setting byBlocks = 6 will result in hourly data and if set to 3 instead you will have bihourly data.
+If you change 'byBlocks = # (some number)' it will divide the each file into that many blocks.
+For example, if all your    files are six hours long then setting 'byBlocks = 6' will result in hourly data and if set to 3 instead you will have bihourly data.

 **6. byTotal**